 Coronary artery disease happens when fatty deposits called plaque (say "plak") build up inside your coronary arteries.
 Those are the blood vessels that supply blood and oxygen to your heart.
-Plaque buildup reduces the amount of blood that gets to your heart.
-It can lead to chest pain or heart attack.
+Plaque buildup may reduce the amount of blood that gets to your heart.
+Coronary artery disease can cause angina symptoms, such as chest pain or pressure.
+It can lead to a heart attack.

 WebMD Medical Reference from Healthwise